emotz/passwordkeeper/README.md

 `Vagrantfile` is a configuration file for `Vagrant`.
 It is used to provide conservative environment amongst developers machines.

-`fe/jsconfig.json` is a Visual Studio Code file for project definition.
+`jsconfig.json` is a Visual Studio Code file for project definition.
+There are number of those files amongst the project to separate execution context.

-`fe/tests/typings.json` configuration file for `typings` - it is used to provide intellisense.

-Front-end source files are located at `fe/src`.
+Front-end source files are located at `frontend/src`.

-Front-end unit-test specifications are located at `fe/tests/specs`.
+Front-end unit-test specifications are located at `frontend/test`.

-End-to-end tests specifications are located at `e2e-tests`.
+End-to-end tests specifications are located at `e2e`.

-End-to-end test Page Objects are located at `e2e-tests/po`.
+End-to-end test Page Objects are located at `e2e/pageobjects`.
 These objects are helpers for the e2e-tests.

-`Webpack` is used to precompile js scripts and bundle them into single giant js at `fe/dist`.
+`Webpack` is used to precompile js scripts and bundle them into single giant js at `frontend/dist/bundle.js`.
 This directory also contains a bunch of precompiled fonts required for `bootstrap` and `index.html` which is an entry point for our SPA app.
-Webpack config file is `fe/webpack.config.js`.
+Webpack config file is `frontend/webpack.config.js`.
+"Vendor" libraries are separated into its own bundle `frontend/dist/vendor.bundle.js` by using `frontend/vendor.webpack.config.js` as a config.
+This is done so that building times for our app is smaller and so that caching of infrequently changing lib files is possible for the future.

+There is also `frontend/test.webpack.config.js`.
+This is for building unit tests.
+They are first built into bundle `frontend/dist/test.bundle.js` and then this bundle is monitored by `karma` to run unit tests.

 Development server is `local-web-server`.
 It is simple http server, designed to be easily mockable and configurable for easy startup.
-Its config file along with registered routes is `fe/.local-web-server.json`.
-Route-handlers are located at `fe/mocks`.
+Its config file along with registered routes is `frontend/server-mocks/.local-web-server.json`.

-`Karma` is used to run unit-tests for front-end.
-Its config file is `fe/tests/karma.conf.js`.
-It also uses `webpack` to precompile tests, but it doesnt use `fe/webpack.config.js` for that; instead, `fe/tests/webpack.config.js` is used.
+Route-handlers are located at `frontend/server-mocks/src`.

 `WebDriverIO` is used to run end-to-end tests (full-stack tests).
 It uses Selenium as engine.